-EVALUATION GOAL AND CRITERIA
+EVALUATION GOALS AND CRITERIA

 The Foothill-De Anza District takes great pride in the uncommon ability, energy, enthusiasm and commitment of its faculty to meet the needs of our diverse student population.
-As academic professionals, faculty bring to their department, division and campus, breadth and depth of knowledge, pedagogical effectiveness, and life experiences that will enrich their disciplines and stimulate learning.
-Faculty recommended for tenure, therefore, must reflect this standard of excellence in the performance of their faculty duties and interaction with students and colleagues.
+As academic professionals, faculty bring breadth and depth of knowledge, pedagogical effectiveness, and life experiences that will enrich their disciplines and stimulate learning.
+Faculty recommended for tenure must reflect this standard of excellence in the performance of their faculty duties and interaction with students and colleagues.